 All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the basic UBC entrance requirements as well as meet the minimum grade point average as defined by the UBC Calendar.
 The Midwifery program will not consider any applications from those who do not meet the UBC entrance requirements.

 All UBC applications are assessed by Enrollment Services based on the applicant’s educational history.
 All applicants who have 24 or more transferable, post secondary credits will have their GPA calculated by their post secondary work.
-For those who have completed more than 24 credits, Admissions Services will look at the most recently completed 30 Credits from a person’s undergraduate education.
+For those who have completed more than 24 credits, Enrolment Services will be looking at the most recently completed 30 Credits from a person’s undergraduate education.
 Applicants who have started or completed a Masters degree will still be assessed by their most recent 30 credits from their undergraduate work.

 - English 11 plus a language 11